Time inhomogeneous Generalized Mehler Semigroups: Time inhomogeneous generalized Mehler semigroups and skew convolution semigroups

-As noted by Li et al. (see \cite{Li06} for a survey), a generalized Mehler semigroup is a special case of a so called skew convolution semigroup.
-In the remainder of this section we shall briefly discuss non-time-homogeneus skew convolution semigroups which constitute a more general framework than non-time-homogeneous generalized Mehler semigroups.
-But in the following sections of this paper we shall concentrate on the setting introduced above.
+As noted by Li et al. (see \cite{Li06} for a survey), a generalized Mehler semigroup is a special case of the so called skew convolution semigroup.
+In the rest of this section we shall briefly discuss time inhomogeneous skew convolution semigroups which constitute a more general framework than time inhomogeneous generalized Mehler semigroups.
+But in the following sections of this paper we shall not work in this general framework.